huriyilmaz/visualstudio-docs.tr-tr/docs/install/advanced-build-tools-container.md

 ## <a name="dockerfile"></a>Dockerfile

-Çalışma dizininde aşağıdaki içerikle "Dockerfile" oluşturun:
+Çalışma dizininde, "Dockerfile" öğesini aşağıdaki içerikle oluşturun:

 ::: moniker range="vs-2017"